cihantuncer/CachePool.js/README.md

 class myClass{
    // We don't need provide init function for CachePool,
    // because this constructor will be triggered natively when a cache object is created.
-   // But if we can also provide a init function, it will be called when an object is created.
+   // But we can also provide a init function, it will be called when an object is created.
     constructor(){
       this.id       = myClass.idCounter++;
       this.name     = "Cached Object";